 Responding to Commands

-The following Discord permissions are necessary to properly respond to commands in Discord.
-These are all in regards to text channels:
+The following Discord permissions are required to respond to commands in Discord:

-- Embed Links: All commands use tidy embeds which require this permission.
+- Embed Links — Required to send responses.
+All commands use tidy embeds which use this permission.

-- Attach Files: Many commands send graphs and some can send .csv files.
+- Attach Files — Required for commands that send graphs and .csv files.

-The following permission is necessary for the Statrole feature:
+The following permission is required for the Statroles feature:

-Statroles rely on stats tracked by the bot and so make sure that the bot has the permissions noted above on the channels you want stats for.
+Statroles rely on stats tracked by the bot, so make sure that the bot has the permissions noted above on the channels you want stats for.

 A member's highest role must be higher than the role they're trying to assign.
 This is true for bots as well.
 Make sure that Statbot has a role higher than the one you want it to assign.
-The configurator on the website will show only roles that the bot can assign, but roles are often moved around so keep this in mind.
+The editor on the website will show only roles that the bot can assign but roles are often reorganized.

-Finally, because of the importance that Discord places on this item, it is worth highlighting the
+Finally, because of the importance that Discord places on this topic, it is worth highlighting the

 We greatly value your privacy.
 By activating User Privacy, we will anonymize your message and voice data.
 Users are limited to toggling this setting only once every 24 hours.
 After toggling User Privacy "On", a process will begin to anonymize all of the aforementioned data.
 The entire process can take some time to complete and once started, can not be stopped.
 You will receive a notification on this website letting you know when you have been successfully anonymized.